My pet has never flown before. What do I need to know?

 When will my pet be able to fly and when is flight not possible?

-The airlines accept pets as either accompanied baggage or as unaccompanied air cargo transports.
-They will impose embargoes and suspensions based on ambient temperatures on the ground at origin airports, transfer stations or destination airports.
-The generally accepted temperature window for shipping pets is between 20° Fahrenheit and 85° Fahrenheit.
-These temperature restrictions, suspensions and embargoes protect your pet's health and welfare.
+The airlines accept pets as unaccompanied air cargo transports.
+They impose embargoes and suspensions based on ambient temperatures on the ground at origin, transfer points and destination.
+Generally, pets may travel air cargo only when the air temperature is between 45 and 85 degrees Fahrenheit (7 to 27 degrees Celsius) at origin, all transit points and destination.
+These federally mandated temperature restrictions, suspensions and embargoes protect your pet's health and welfare.

 If required, how will my pet deal with quarantine?

-Veterinarians agree that pets handle the various quarantine periods with surprisingly good outcomes - probably because they do not have a sense of time.
+Veterinarians agree that pets handle quarantine periods with good outcomes--probably because they do not have a sense of time.
 Dedicated animal care professionals at the various quarantine stations around the world with whom Air Animal works take their jobs seriously and care for your pet in a proper, conscientious, responsible and professional manner.
+Visits are often not permitted.